 Syunik - 23.6.2022

-- Total of 5 trainings are planned for the ministry employees, NGOs, and scientific institutions on the following topics:
+- Total of 5 trainings have been organised for the ministry employees, NGOs, and scientific institutions on the following topics:

 - International conventions and EU legislation on nature conservation